 Originally published 2016

 A backache isn’t fun.
 It hurts like hell, and it’s a problem that affects a heck of a lot of people.
+For long-term healing, there is a miracle potion called MSM — but there are also a few quick fixes that spell r-e-l-i-e-f.

 When your back hurts really badly, you can’t find a position to sit or even lie down that isn’t painful after a minute or two.
 Because you can’t get comfortable, you can’t relax.
 Because you can’t relax, the back stays tense.
 Because it’s tense, it hurts.
 It’s a vicious circle.